Each month we send out a newsletter by e-mail to everyone who has subscribed. It is a light-hearted way of passing on useful information.

 The newsletter is read by residents as well as website visitors every month

 Why do rates matter?
-In the community, people buy and sell in both currencies, and residents come from the UK and Europe.
+In the community, people buy and sell in both currencies, and residents come from the UK and other European countries.
 A drop for some is a gain for others.

 ☞ On the spot Spanish news: ٩◔̯◔۶